Samper (singer): Sin Ánimo de Lucro

-Samper – Solo Career
+Solo career

-"SAMPER" is his name as a solo artist.
+SAMPER is his name as a solo artist.
 His music has an immense influence from British Rock which was induced by his father since he was a young boy but off course mixed with his Latino roots.

-In June 2013 he released his first single ´Volver a empezar¨ produced by Jorge Holguin ¨Pyngwi¨ “Pyngwi”.
+In June 2013 he released his first single "Volver a empezar" produced by Jorge Holguin "Pyngwi".
 A song written towards the social reinsertion for the armed conflict in Colombia.
-The song hit the top of the juvenile radio charts in Bogota and managed to stay in the top 20 in "Fantastica Radio" and "La Meg"a.
-Later that year he received a nomination as" best new artist" in the Premios Shock de la música.
+The song hit the top of the juvenile radio charts in Bogota and managed to stay in the top 20 in "Fantastica Radio" and "La Mega".
+Later that year he received a nomination as "best new artist" in the Premios Shock de la música.

 His second single release "Como te voy a olvidar" is a song co-written with Argentinian producer, writer "Ditto Reschinga" and his former bandmates of "Sin Animo De Lucro" (Santiago Hernández and Camilo Rivera).
 It was produced by famous composer, musician, sound engineer, record Label manager and 4 time Grammy Award producer Bernardo Ossa (Thalia, David Bisbal, Andres Cepeda, Fonseca) and Fernando ¨Toby¨ Tobon former member of Ekhymosis and also Juanes guitarist.
 In this song he mixes andean sounds, "cumbia" and Pop.

 This song also had a remix called "Chucu-chucu version" co-produced by "Santiago Hernandez" and Samper himself.

 In 2014 he won a premio nuestra tierra RCN.

-In 2015 SAMPER released "No te vuelvo a perder".
+In 2015 Samper released "No te vuelvo a perder".
 A classic rock ballad coproduced by him and "Tony Rijos" the renowned musical arranger and director for Ricardo Arjona and Prince Royce among others.
 It also features the participation of famous Latin musicians such as Guillermo Vadalá (Fito Páez), Michel Ferré (Lauryn Hill), Otto Ávalos (Ricardo Arjona) and Rodrigo Duarte.
-Recorded in Buenos Aires, Mexico, D.F, Miami and Bogota, mixed by "Bob St John" American producer for band Extreme and their famous song More Than Words.
+Recorded in Buenos Aires, Mexico City, Miami and Bogotá, mixed by "Bob St John" American producer for band Extreme and their famous song More Than Words.